The Beautiful Balluta Buildings

 The architect, Guiseppe Psaila, was behind a number of builds during this era, notably the Lombard Bank building at the bottom of Dingli Street in Sliema, some other art nouveau townhouses on Rudolph Street as well as Tower Road.
 His style is instantly recognisable, with long vertical lines and a smart use of the facade.

-When built, many of the apartments were occupied by associates of Marquis Scicluna, with many of them still occupying the apartments till the present day.
+When built, many of the apartments were occupied by associates of Marquis Scicluna, with many of them still occupying the apartments to the present day.

 Recently, some of the apartments began undergoing renovation and we managed to get a glimpse inside.
 These apartments are huge, with ample natural light spilling in from both front and back sides of the building.
 A central corridor winds laterally through the apartments with large rooms on either side.
 The apartments glance over onto a front facing courtyard allowing for shade but not obstructing the view onto the bay, a feature that has made the facade of the buildings iconic.